 When and where are the exams?

-The exams are normally held each year in February and June.
+The exams are normally held twice a year in February and June.
 An exam fee is payable to the Royal Horticultural Society.
-You'll need to locate a centre that accepts external candidates, more information and a short list of centres are available on the RHS web site.

 If you have any further questions about sitting exams, or gaining the final qualification, please contact the RHS directly by email at firstname.lastname@example.org, by phoning +44 1483 226500 or by post to RHS Qualifications, RHS Garden Wisley, Woking, Surrey, GU23 6QB.